In this article

 A Professional Employer Organization, or PEO, is a comprehensive HR and payroll solution.
-A PEO not only takes care of payroll, benefits and HR compliance, they become the ‘Employer of Record’ and legally responsible for your employees.
+A PEO not only takes care of payroll, benefits, and HR compliance, but they become the ‘Employer of Record’ and are legally responsible for your employees.

 To find out more about which PEO might suit your company, check out our top 10 PEO guide.